danieljaouen/daneiljaouen.github.io/_posts/2017-12-01-managing-dotfiles-with-rake.markdown

 The Rakefile contains a function `file_listing` which takes an `end_pattern` in as an argument and returns a dictionary of a file's `old_path` and `new_path`.
-The Rakefile also has a function called `current_path` which takes a `link` dictioary returned by `file_listing` and returns a dictionary containing the `type`, `path`, `old_path`, and `new_path`.
+The Rakefile also has a function called `current_path` which takes a `link` dictionary returned by `file_listing` and returns a dictionary containing the `type`, `path`, `old_path`, and `new_path`.
 This function returns values depending on whether or not `f[:new_path]` already exists on disk.
 We also have functions called `directory_listing`, `locals_listing`, and `dotfile_listing`